zwbx/SHIFT-TTA-train_source_model/README.md

 This repo is for training the source model on the Continuous Test-time Adaptation setting on SHIFT dataset.
 It is based on MMSeg 0.3.
 Follow the below two steps to train:

 - Installation of MMSeg.
-Note that MMSeg used here is 0.3, while the one used in test-time adaptation evaluation is version of 0.11.
 - Prepare the training dataset

 Two modification is conducted on original MMSeg
-- Add the Custommed dataset class
+- Add the Customed dataset class
 - Add the training config

 # Installation of MMSeg
-This section is quoted from MMSeg official guide
+This section is quoted from MMSeg official guide.

+Note that MMSeg used here is 0.3, while the one used in test-time adaptation evaluation is version of 0.11.

 <details>
 <summary>